atomix/atomix.github.io/user-manual/distributed-resources.md

 }
 ```

+{:.callout .callout-danger}
-*Important: See [Raft state machine documentation][state-machines] for details on cleaning commits from the log*
+Important: See [Raft state machine documentation][state-machines] for details on cleaning commits from the log

 {% include common-links.html %}